Amanpandey5677/Amanpandey5677/README.md

 **About Me**
-Hi, I'm Aman Pandey, a third-year Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning.
+Hi, I'm Aman Pandey, i have completed Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning.
 My passion for technology drives me to continuously explore new areas and expand my knowledge.
 I strive to apply my skills and expertise to create impactful solutions in software development.

 **Interests**